-- The tool has the option to calculate statistics on numerical fields for areas that are being dissolved together.
+- You can also calculate statistics on numerical fields for areas that are being dissolved together.

-- Output from the tool can include multi-part or single part features.
-A multi-part feature is defined as one feature that is broken up into noncontiguous parts.
-For example, the state of Hawaii could be considered a multi-part feature because its separate geometric parts are classified as a single state.
+- Output can include multipart or single-part features.
+A multipart feature is defined as one feature that is divided into noncontiguous parts.
+For example, the state of Hawaii can be considered a multipart feature because its separate geometric parts are classified as a single state.

 - Additional statistics can be calculated using the Summary Fields parameter.
 The summary fields statistics available depend on the field type you are summarizing.
-A string attribute field can utilize the statistics ANY, COUNT, and COUNT DISTINCT.
-A numeric attribute field can use the statistics ANY, COUNT, COUNT DISTINCT, SUM, SUM OF SQUARES, MIN, MAX, RANGE, VARIANCE, and STANDARD DEVIATION.
-A date attribute field can utilize the statistics ANY, COUNT, MIN, MAX, and RANGE.
+A string attribute field can use the Any, Count, and Count Distinct statistics.
+A numeric attribute field can use the Any, Count, Count Distinct, Sum, Sum of Squares, Min, Max, Range, Variance, and Standard Deviation statistics.
+A date attribute field can use the Any, Count, Min, Max, and Range statistics.

 The point features for which density will be calculated.